Pittsburgh: Health care

 The two largest area health care providers are the University of Pittsburgh Medical Center (UPMC) (since 1893) and Allegheny Health Network (since 1882).
-Both hospitals annually rank as among the best overall in the United States, with UPMC being among U.S. News & World Report "Honor Roll" every year since 2000.

 The first military hospital in U.S. history and the first west of the Atlantic Plain—General Edward Hand Hospital—served the area from 1777 to 1845.
 Since 1847, Pittsburgh has hosted the world's first "Mercy Hospital".
 This was followed by West Penn hospital in 1848, Passavant Hospital in 1849, the University of Pittsburgh School of Medicine in 1883, Children's Hospital in 1887, and Magee Womens Hospital in 1911.
 In 1954, Allegheny General (AGH) was among the first to administer Cobalt therapy.

-In 1980, UPMC announced a $250 million ($ today) expansion and also hired transplant pioneer Dr. Thomas Starzl.
+In 1980, UPMC announced a $250 million ($ today) expansion and also hired transplant pioneer Thomas Starzl.
 In 1984, Allegheny General surgeons pioneered modern brain surgery.
-Dr. Starzl arranged the 1985 liver transplant of 5-year-old Amie Garrison as a UPMC surgery team flew to Baylor University, starting its transplant program.
+Starzl arranged the 1985 liver transplant of 5-year-old Amie Garrison as a UPMC surgery team flew to Baylor University, starting its transplant program.
 Also in 1985, UPMC surgeons Drs.
 Griffith, Hardesty, and Trento revealed a new device after a heart-lung transplant.
 In 1986, UPMC announced a $230 million ($ today) modernization.
 In 1996, UPMC's planned Sicily ISMETT branch was approved by the Italian government as transplant surgeons to supervise and deliver the world's third (both earlier ones done at UPMC)--and first public—cross species marrow transplant at University of California, San Francisco.
 UPMC's Thomas Detre founded the International Society for Bipolar Disorders at a world medical conference in Pittsburgh in 1999.

 The $80 million ($ today) UPMC Sports Performance Complex for the Pittsburgh Panthers & Pittsburgh Steelers opened in 2000.
 In 2002, AGH opened its $30 million ($ today), 5-floor, 100,000 sq. ft., cancer center.
 The $130 million ($ today) 350,000 sq. ft.
 Hillman Cancer Center opened in 2003 as UPMC entered into an 8-year, $420 million ($ today) agreement with IBM to upgrade medical technologies & health information systems.

 In 2009, the $600 million ($ today) UPMC Children's Hospital of Pittsburgh opened.
 The campus was featured in world news in 2012 for several unique approaches to patient care.
 UPMC officially adopted in Erie, Pennsylvania's Hamot Medical Center in 2010.
 The Pittsburgh Penguins announced a state of the art training facility with UPMC in 2012.
 UPMC announced in 2013 it had partnered with Nazarbayev University to help found its medical school.